-4 IAS 38 margin number 93.

-In a recent article, Rüssli and Binder analyzed in detail what useful lives appraisers and accountants applied in the field since 2003.
-According to MARKABLES data, one-half of all trademark valuations performed between 2003 and 2013 assume an indefinite life.
-For the remaining half of trademarks with a finite life, the RUL ranged from less than six months to a maximum of 50 years, with an average of 10.7 years.
+Indefinite-lived intangibles were introduced into corporate accounting in the United States through FAS 142 in 2001, and internationally through IAS 38 in 2004.
+Less comprehensive guidance existed prior to these dates under both under U.S. GAAP and IFRS.
+In Canada, CICA 3062 was introduced simultaneously with FAS 142 (replaced by CICA 3064 in 2008), and IFRS/IAS became mandatory for public enterprises since 2011.
+Under these rules, valuators and accountants are required to consider the option of indefiniteness in their valuation of trademarks.
+In a recent article, Rüssli and Binder analyzed in detail what useful lives valuators and accountants applied in the field since 2003.
+According to MARKABLES data, one half of all trademark valuations performed between 2003 and 2013 assume an indefinite life.
+For the remaining half of trademarks with a finite life, the RUL ranged from less than 6 months to a maximum of 50 years, with an average of 10.7 years.

-If we assume that corporations develop detailed business plans and forecasts for a five-year period, an RUL of five years and less would be equivalent to a clear intent to cease the brand and its products or to replace it by another brand within this period.
-Therefore, the determination of trademark RUL in such cases is more a part of corporate business planning than a delicate estimation by the appraiser.
-Based on the MARKABLES data, 36% of all trademarks with definite RUL fall into this category of "clear intent to cease."
-In the remaining cases of RUL extending beyond the five-year planning period,8 the appraiser had to analyze and estimate RUL.
-The appraiser assigned a definite life to only 39% of these trademarks, and 61% received the status of indefiniteness.
+Assuming that corporations develop detailed business plans and forecasts for a five-year period, a RUL of five years and less would be equivalent to a clear intent to cease the brand and its products or to replace it by another brand within this period.
+Therefore, the determination of trademark RUL in such cases is more a part of corporate business planning than a specific estimation by the valuator.
+Based on the MARKABLES data, 36% of all trademarks with definite RUL12 fall